5 Common Myths About Metabolism, and the Truth Behind Them

 If you think your mental health may be playing a part in the quality of your sleep, try addressing that root cause.
 Approximately 70% of those suffering from a chronically low mood have inherited a faulty MTHFR gene [6].
 MTHFR codes for an enzyme that allows folic acid to contribute to serotonin production.

 You can have your genetics tested to see if a lack of enzymes could be responsible for low serotonin production in your body.
 Whether or not this is the case, you can start supplementing with L-methylfolate instead of folic acid.
-L-Methylfolate is the active form of folate (vitamin B-9) and does not require MTHFR gene activity to participate in serotonin production.
+L-Methylfolate is the active form of folate (vitamin B-9).
+It does not require MTHFR gene activity to participate in serotonin production.
 This means it is an excellent form of supplementary folate for everyone, regardless of genetics.

 MYTH #3 – Eating lots of little meals will help you lose weight